Amazon Auto Scaling: Getting Started with AWS

 - In the configure details, name the launch configuration, you can assign if any specific IAM role is assigned for your web application

-- Click on Create launch configuration and select the existing key pair or create a new key pair
+- Click on Create launch configuration and select the existing key pair or create new key pair

 Setup: Launch Configuration: